freebasic/fbfrog/readme.txt

 To do:

+- version-specific "no input files" errors should show the version number
+- shouldn't capture output of pass tests!? it's useless and wastes disk space
+- remove all the stats reporting functions, or at least use them in debug mode only, they're useless
+- remove -whitespace etc., why bother?

 - Add -splitversions option that puts each version into a separate .bi instead of merging them into one, and generates a "master .bi" that just #includes the version-specific .bi depending on the versiondefine.